confluentinc/kafka-rest/docs/api.rst

    :param string group_name: The name of the consumer group
    :param string instance: The ID of the consumer instance

    :query timeout: Maximum amount of milliseconds the REST proxy will spend fetching records.
-Other parameters controlling actual time spent fetching records: `max_bytes` and `fetch.min_bytes`.
+Other parameters controlling actual time spent fetching records: `max_bytes` and `fetch.min.bytes`.
 Default value is undefined.
 This parameter is used only if it's smaller than the `consumer.timeout.ms` that is defined either during consumer instance creation or in the proxy's config file.

    :query max_bytes: The maximum number of bytes of unencoded keys and values that should be
                      included in the response.
 This provides approximate control over the size of